Strokkur Geyser Facts

 The earliest recorded reports of its activity date back to the year 1294.
 At an uncertain time after this, another quake deactivated the site.

 In 1789, yet another quake reactivated it.
-It subsequently remained active until 1896 when still another earthquake deactivated it once again.
+It also subsequently remained active until 1896 when still another earthquake deactivated it once again.

 In 1963 local residents succeeded in unblocking Strokkur Geyser once again, and it has remained active since that time.

 This constitutes the only recorded instance of human actions intentionally creating or reactivating a geyser.